Application for the German-French Master of "Transnational Journalism"

 Qualifying examination

-After a successful formal application, you will be invited to our proficiency test, which will take place in writing on June 15 and orally on June 16/17, 2021.
+After a successful formal application, you will be invited to our proficiency test.

-The aptitude test consists of two parts.
-On June 15, you will take a written exam where you will write two journalistic texts, one in French, one in German.
-After successfully passing this first part, you will be invited to a personal selection interview on June 16 or June 17 (depending on the number of participants).
+The qualification exam consists of two parts.
+At the beginning, you will take a written exam where you will write two journalistic texts, one in French, one in German.
+After successfully passing this first part, you will be invited to a personal selection interview.
 Here you will have the opportunity to introduce yourself personally, to show your general knowledge in a small knowledge test and to talk to the program officers in German and French.

 Failure to take any of the tests will disqualify you from the selection process.